EternityForest/LazyMesh/README.md

     10dbm extra loss on wifi.

 16 bytes routing ID:
-    Changes every hour, derived from the channel PSK byte a hash.
+    Changes every hour, derived from the channel PSK by a hash.
-    The PSK just the 16 byte SHA256 of the password.
+    The PSK is just the 16 byte SHA256 of the password.
-    The group key is the 16 byte sha256 of a different password, or just the same as the psk if no group is being used.

-    The first 12 bytes are the first 12 bytes of the  SHA256 of:
-        The letter 'r'
-        The count of hours since 1970 as a 32 bit unsigned int the group key

-    The remaining 4 bytes are the last 4 bytes of the  SHA256 of:
+    The routing ID changes hourly, and is the SHA256 of:
-        The letter 'r'
+        The letter 'cr'
         The count of hours since 1970 as a 32 bit unsigned int the PSK

-    If the group key and psk are the same, then the whole thing is equivalent to if you'd just hashed ('r'+hours+group key).

-    The separate group key is so that multiple channels can route together and save space in routing tables or OpenDHT connection lists.

 8 Bytes random entropy: